-wire rope size minimum diameter
+wire rope diameter minimum diameter

 1/4 in 15/64 in (.2344 in)

 5/16 in 19/64 in (.2969 in)

-3/8 in 11/32 in (.3438 in)

-1/2 in 15/32 in (.4688 in)

-- Make sure any hook latches open without binding and close when released. - Check the anchor holes in the drum and the surrounding area for signs of wear or distortion. - MOVE THE DRUM with your hands.
+- MOVE THE DRUM with your hands.
 Check for excessive movement indicating worn or loose gears, bearings, or shafts.
-Slight end play in the driveshaft is normal.
+Slight endplay in the driveshaft is normal.
 Excessive movement is caused by overloading or overheating, and is a sign that your application may require a larger winch. - e PLACE enough weight to keep the wire rope straight and tightly drawn. - Measure the diameter of the wire rope, especially in areas where wear is noticeable.
 Replace the wire rope if the diameter measures below the minimum diameter at any point.
-See Figure 11.
+See Figure 12.

-INSPECT THE FOUNDATION AND RIGGING
+f INSPECT THE FOUNDATION AND RIGGING

-- Check mounting fasteners for stripped threads, wear, and other damage. - · Check the foundation for cracks, corrosion, and other damage. - g TEST WINCH PERFORMANCE by operating the winch with a test load equal to the load rating. - Listen for unusual noises, and look for signs of damage as you operate the - Make sure the wire rope winds evenly and tightly onto the drum.
-If it is loose or uneven, rewind it before continuing. - Observe the rotating drum, look for signs of loose or misaligned bearings. - Make sure the load moves smoothly, without hesitation or strain. - Make sure the winch responds to the control device.
-It must rotate as shown on the control labels, and it must turn off when you release the control. - Check the brakes.
+- Check mounting fasteners for stripped threads, wear, and other damage. - Check the foundation for cracks, corrosion, and other damage. - TEST WINCH PERFORMANCE by operating the winch with a test load equal to the load rating. - Listen for unusual noises, and look for signs of damage as you operate the winch - Make sure the wire rope winds evenly and tightly onto the drum.
+If it is loose or uneven, rewind it before continuing. - Observe the rotating drum, look for signs of loose or misaligned bearings. - · Make sure the load moves smoothly, without hesitation or strain. - Make sure the winch responds to the control device.
+It must rotate as shown on the control labels, and it must turn off when you release the control. - Check the brake.
 Raise the load, then lower it and stop it a few feet off the ground.
 If the load continues to coast or creep, the brake needs adjustment.
-See section 3.2 Adjusting the Brakes. - h DISCONNECT POWER and inspect power supply equipment. - Check supply lines for wear, cuts, corroded connections, and other damage. - Check control devices and other power supply components for signs of moisture, corrosion, burn marks, cracks, and other damage.
+See Section 3.2 Adjusting the Brake. - h DISCONNECT POWER and inspect power supply equipment. - Check supply lines for wear, cuts, corroded connections, and other damage. - Check control devices and other power supply components for signs of moisture, corrosion, burn marks, cracks, and other damage.

-i CONNECT POWER.
+CONNECT POWER.